No courses found.

 Chair of the Writing Department [email protected]

-Amy Morgan, Scholé Academy’s Writing & Rhetoric Department chair, earned her BA in liberal arts at St. John’s College in Annapolis, Maryland, and continued her education with an MA in TESOL/applied linguistics at Indiana University in Bloomington.
-For over 18 years, Amy has taught English to speakers of other languages in the university, community, and private tutoring contexts.
-Additionally, Amy educated her own two children at home in grades PreK–8.
-When Amy’s not teaching, you might find her serving families who care for children in vulnerable circumstances, hosting international guests, reading aloud with her family or smiling at the antics of her backyard chickens.
+Amy Morgan is Scholé Academy’s Writing & Rhetoric and Well-Ordered Language Department chair.
+She earned her BA in liberal arts at St. John’s College in Annapolis, Maryland, and continued her education with an MA in TESOL/applied linguistics at Indiana University in Bloomington.
+For over 20 years, Amy has taught English to speakers of other languages in university, community, and private contexts.
+Additionally, Amy educated her own children at home in grades PreK–8.
+When Amy’s not teaching, you might find her serving families and children in vulnerable circumstances, hosting international guests, or taking a walk at a nearby state park.

 Ash White